You have no doubts – your startup is born to be successful.

 And your aggressive dreams will include:

-• One product or service introduced in the first year, three more products for different market segments during the next three-four years
+- One product or service introduced in the first year, and three more products for different market segments during the next three to four years.

-And finally, we came to margin, the result of all company's efforts.
+And finally, we came to the margin, the result of all the company’s efforts.

-When you set a desirable margin level, you may find your aggressive assumptions become unrealistic.
+When you set a desirable margin level, you may find that your aggressive assumptions become unrealistic.
 And this is OK.
 The final goal of each business is to make a profit.
-Even if you can't realize your ambitious dreams quickly, but your margin is thick – you are on the right path.
+Even if you can’t realize your ambitious dreams quickly, but your margin is thick, you are on the right path.

 You should always target an increasing margin trend.
-Even though many entrepreneurs balance on the break-even point with the hope to improve their balance-sheet later, let's be prudent.
+Even though many entrepreneurs balance on the break-even point with the hope of improving their balance sheet later, let’s be prudent.

 Is the SaaS industry growing?
 Wrapping up 2024 growth trends